lichangwei/lichangwei.github.io/source/_posts/2013-09-28-A-Beginner's-Guide-to-HTTP-Cache-Headers.md

 2. expires

 Back in the day, this was the standard way to specify when an asset expired, and is just a basic date-time stamp.
-It is still fairly useful for older user agents, which cryptowebologists assure us still roam in the uncharted territories.
+It is still fairly useful for older user agents, which crypto webologists assure us still roam in the uncharted territories.
 On most modern systems, the "cache-control" headers "max-age" and "s-maxage" will take precedence, but it's always good practice to set a matching value here for compatibility.
 Just make sure you format the date correctly, or it will be evaluated as an expired date:

 Thu, 01 Dec 1983 20:00:00 GMT
 Try to avoid setting the value to more than one year out as that breaks the specification, (see below for a discussion on cache time settings).